udacity/CarND-Capstone/README.md

 1. Team Structure
 2. Project Setup
 3. Project Description
-4. Architecture and Files
+4. ROS Architecture and Nodes
+5. ROS Topics
-5. Implementation Details
+6. Implementation Details
-6. Conclusion
+7. Conclusion

 # Team Structure
 The project is implemented together in a team.